 Responding to the need to fathom “mother” and to puzzle out the persistent emergence of complexity and dichotomies in motherhood, Albrecht presents this companion volume.
 It offers a structure and writing process for the exploration of mother through organizing our experiences with our Mothers of Origin, the forms in which we encounter her in our lives, and with our Mothers of Power, the intrinsic natures and essences of her, which we may or may not have encountered.
 By reflecting on and journaling these mother connections it is Valerie’s heartfelt hope that we:

 deepen our knowledge of motherhood embrace our mother experiences, both positive and negative

 enhance and inspire our innate resources to mother ourselves and others

 Valerie Albrecht holds a Bachelor of Speech Pathology and yoga teaching. massage, hypno-therapy and reiki qualifications.
-She created a Natural Therapies in Birthing program called Honored Birth which is accredited with the Australian College of Midwifery and which she has presented in maternity hospitals around Australia.
+She created a Natural Therapies in Birthing program called Honored Birth which she has presented in maternity hospitals around Australia.
 Search for Mother Journaling is the companion to the course and is her second book.

 Search for Mother

 by Valerie Albrecht Inkwell Productions Arizona 2010

 “It seems that I’ve always held a deep longing to connect with the who and why of mother: the mother we have, the mother we long for, the mother we become, and the mother we long to be.
 From this longing, and through the opportunities I’ve had to share yoga birthing with women around the world, I began to write “Search for Mother”.